vfarcic/cncf-demo/manuscript/define-deploy-dev/README.md

 * [Carvel ytt](carvel-ytt.md)
 * [CDK For Kubernetes (cdk8s)](cdk8s.md)
 * **KCL** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
+* **kpt** has not yet been implemented.
+Please let us know (by opening an issue) if you would like to contribute the implementation.